Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 Try to discern which tables the fields belong to.

-Despite our consistency in having the second table always aliased as `b`, I don't actually know what that table really is!
+Despite our consistency in having the second table always aliased as `b`, I don't know what table `b` refers to.
-It is not immediately clear that `b.Title` is a projection of `Album`.
-In order to know this, I would have to remember that `Album` is the second table.
+Apparently `b.Title` is a projection of `Album`, but I would have to peruse the code to find that out.
-Of course, I would not know this and it would defeat the purpose of having an alias.

-Inner Joins are both __commutative__ and __associative__ - the order in which you write or group them does not matter in terms of the end result.
-Outer joins are _not_ commutative.
-While the join order could have an  However, the _query optimizer_ will figure that out for you.
-{: .notice--warning}